Cantara/visuale/README.md

 - A real-time dashboard visualisation tool designed for visibility and control for Real-World Micro-Service Continous Production software development processes.

+### Key unique selling points

+* live and transparent reporting of the version of the service for each node for continous deployment solutions
+* live insight into what services and nodes which are running in an environment
+* live proactive visualisation of services and nodes which are due for security patching
+* live visualization of the high availability(HA)/resilience status of the services

+7:59
+d) er vel visuell synliggjøring av HA status

 ![A shapshot of an early ersion of the visuale dashboard](https://raw.githubusercontent.com/Cantara/visuale/master/doc/images/Visuale-in-action.png)

 ##### Legend